toastedjames/C-language-Diary/Diary/ReadMe.txt

 This Diary Pager was created in mind, to serve the user a rich yet basic UI, Offline-based Diary.

-Firstly, click on green button read as "Code" on the first page of directory.
+Firstly, click on green button read as "Code" on the first page of repository.
 It will show various options beneath.
 Then, Download the whole folder as a zip file and extract it to your desired location.

 After clicking and opening the folder. in the first page includes all the C source code files.